 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
 The plan is to have them completed by 2030.
-It would be really good if we could see elder homes include.
+It would be really good if we could see elder homes included.
 We don't want all of our elders to go into elder facilities.
-As long as elders have a helper, they can live in a two-bedroom house along with their helper.
+As long as elders have a helper, they can live in a (interpretation ends) two-bedroom (interpretation) house along with their helper.
 I would like that included in the planning process.

-I would like the Nunavut Housing Corporation....
-If a community has not requested elder facilities, is there a plan by the Nunavut Housing Corporation to give them elder homes or homes slated for elders anyway because we have elders in every community.
-Thank you.
+Where a community has not requested elder facilities, is there a plan by the Nunavut Housing Corporation to give them elder homes or homes slated for elders anyway, because we have elders in every community?
+Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Chairman.
 I completely understand what my colleague is saying.
-We will review that some more and see if there is room for improvement and try to accommodate some of the builds suitable for elders with the light switches easily reached, and the doorways suitable for elders.
-I will take this and work on it.
-Thank you.
+We will take a closer look into that and see if there is room for improvement and try to accommodate some of the builds so they are suitable for elders, with the light switches easily reached and the doorways suitable for elders.
+I will take my colleagues suggestions and work on it.
+Thank you, Mr. Chairman.